holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/05_robozzle/lesson_plan.md

         - Why are they so powerful?
 - Function call stack
     - Program pauses and waits for answer from function
+- Passing a pencil example
+    - Show `pencil.py`
-    - Real life example
+    - Enact in real life
         - Pause while chain of people hand me a pencil
-    - Programming example
-        - Making a shirt requires cloth which requires thread
-        - Pause while waiting for delivery
-        - Walk through a visual where the fn call pauses while called fn completes
-        - Show `make_shirt()` example in vscode
+    - Show in vscode
         - Show debugging controls
         - "Don't have to memorize this, but will use it next unit"
+    - Show function call stack
-- Today going to play a game to illustrate the function call stack
+- Today going to play a game to illustrate functions
     - Robozzle
-    - If work hard, then shouldn't have any homework
 - Demonstration
     - Do simple level
     - Explain how their procedures are similar Python's